 See our fact sheet for CHSP providers for more information on reablement.

 You report activities under the Service System Development sub-program separately to other sub-programs.
-These reports are due on 31 March and 31 October each year.
-Your Funding Arrangement Manager will provide the latest template for you to use.
+Your Funding Arrangement Manager can provide the latest template for you to use.

 The CHSP section of the Program-specific guidance for Commonwealth agencies in the Data Exchange includes examples of how to report: